null

 But we can all endure February with some slight changes that can make a positive difference.

-Add some spices to your dinner.
-When the temperature drops, introduce certain spices such as ginger and turmeric into your food.
+Add some spices to your dinner or enjoy a warming spiced blend tea such as Pukka Winter Warmer Tea.
+When the temperature drops, introduce certain spices such as ginger and turmeric into your diet.
 These spices warm our bodies from the inside and at the same time provide numerous benefits which include aiding digestion and enhancing circulation.
+(Pukka Herbs, Winter Warmer Tea)

 Moisturise your face, body and hands.
 A rich face moisturiser is a must for winter but your hands will also require some extra care.
 You should be washing them often to ward off cold and flu viruses but the cold, dry weather can cause cracked skin.
-Fulvic Acid Nail Cream is a concentrated hand and nail cream which will nourish your cuticles as well as target cracked skin on the hands.
+Ergothioneine Hand Cream is a deeply hydrating and moisturising hand cream for dry hands and cracked skin.
+(DoSe by VH, Ergothioneine Hand Cream)

 Try and get some light.
 Experts say that you need a special light to get rid of February Slump however if there are days when the sun is out then go out for a walk.
 This is not only a good form of exercise but even a small amount of exposure to the sun will help enhance your mood elevating vitamin D3 levels.
-It might still be prudent to supplement vitamin D3 given the deficiencies that widely exist in the population at large.
-Liposomal Vitamin D3 supplements deliver this important nutrient into each and every cell of the body.
+It is still prudent to supplement vitamin D3 given the deficiencies that widely exist in the population at large.
+BetterYou Vitamin D 3000IU Daily Oral Spray is formulated to deliver through the soft tissues of the mouth for optimum absorption.
+(BetterYou, Vitamin D 3000IU)

 Finally, let us be thankful that February is the shortest month of the year and we have just 28 days to get through before we head into March and all that it brings.